Code-Institute-Submissions/Freddy2296-The-Process-2_MarResub/README.md

 * HTML5
 * CSS3

-# Design
-Colour Scheme
-1.The two main colours used are Code Insititue red, and white.
-Typography
-1.The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
-Imagery
-Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
 # Frameworks, Libraries & Programs Used
 * Bootstrap 4.4.1:
 * Bootstrap was used to assist with the responsiveness and styling of the website.